Bertram Wolfe: Communist Party

 Wolfe was active with the Socialist Party of America in his youth and was an active participant in the Left Wing Section which emerged in 1919.
 Wolfe attended the June 1919 National Conference of the Left Wing and was elected by that body to its nine-member National Council.
 He helped draft the manifesto of that organization, together with Louis C. Fraina and John Reed.

 In 1919 Wolfe became a founding member of the Communist Party of America (CPA).
 Together with Maximilian Cohen, Wolfe was responsible for The Communist World, the CPA's first newspaper in New York City.

 During the period of repression of leading Communists in New York conducted by the Lusk Committee, Wolfe fled to California.
 In 1920 he became a member of the San Francisco Cooks' Union.
 He also edited a left wing trade union paper called Labor Unity from 1920 to 1922.
 Wolfe was a delegate to the ill-fated August 1922 convention of the underground CPA held in Bridgman, Michigan, for which he was indicted under Michigan's "criminal syndicalism" law.

 In 1923, Wolfe departed for Mexico, where he became active in the trade union movement there.
 He became a member of the Executive Committee of the Communist Party of Mexico and was a delegate of that organization to the 5th World Congress of the Communist International, held in Moscow in 1924.
-Wolfe was also a leading member the Red International of Labor Unions (Profintern) from 1924 to 1928, sitting on that body's Executive Committee.
+Wolfe was also a leading member of the Red International of Labor Unions (Profintern) from 1924 to 1928, sitting on that body's Executive Committee.